slevithan/regex/README.md

 ## 🦾 New regex syntax

+Historically, JavaScript regexes were not as powerful as other major regex flavors like PCRE, Perl, .NET, Java, Ruby, and Python.
+With the `regex` package, those days are over.
+Native JavaScript regexes have dramatically [evolved](https://github.com/slevithan/awesome-regex#javascript-regex-evolution) over the years, especially with ES2018 (which added lookbehind, named capture, and Unicode properties) and ES2024 (which added character class set operations and properties of strings).
+The `regex` package, with its thoughtfully-selected implicit flags and powerful new syntax, adds the remaining critical pieces needed to compete with or surpass the other major flavors.

+> `regex` transpiles to native JavaScript regexes with all of the features and performance that native regexes offer.
+All ES2024+ regex features are fully supported, even including proposal-stage syntax that is only available in bleeding-edge environments.

 ### Atomic groups

 [Atomic groups](https://www.regular-expressions.info/atomic.html), written as `(?>…)`, automatically throw away all backtracking positions remembered by any tokens inside the group.
 They're most commonly used to improve performance, and are a much needed feature that `regex` brings to native JavaScript regular expressions.